0

 The financial background of this public facade is described separately in the investigation by The Seventh Eye and Shakuf: among Bnei Baruch's notable donors, it names Shimon Weintraub; according to the publication, he, his former wife, and companies connected to him donated at least 4.8 million shekels to the association.
 The broader amutot and reporting layer is examined in the finance article.

 Taken by itself, the removal of a head covering is only a detail.
-But inside a structure that demands unquestioning obedience for the sake of spiritual growth, the changing of those markers shows how the norm is actually handled: it is mandatory for the image but optional for the leadership itself.
+But in a movement that demands unquestioning obedience for the sake of spiritual growth, the changing of those markers shows how the rule is handled: mandatory for the image, optional for the leadership itself.

 Expansion in Defiance of Classical Tradition

-The gap between declared traditionalism and real practice also scaled up in the movement’s basic educational model.
+The gap between declared traditionalism and actual practice also appears in the movement’s basic educational model.
 The Talmud and later Orthodox thought set strict restrictions on teaching sacred texts to non-Jews.
 There are clear boundaries around which parts of the teaching may be transmitted outside a Jewish religious context.

-Kabbalah La’Am was built from the outset as a project of global expansion that pushed through those boundaries.
+Kabbalah La’Am was built from the outset around global expansion that pushed through those boundaries.
 Mass recruitment of international audiences, including non-Jews, became the basis of the movement’s organizational power.
-Traditional restrictions stopped applying precisely where they could have hindered the structure’s growth.
+Traditional restrictions stopped applying precisely where they could have limited growth.

-The movement continued to preserve, for its followers, the status of heir to an authentic Kabbalistic line while simultaneously bypassing its basic prohibitions in order to reach new markets and expand its resource base.
+The movement continued to present itself to followers as heir to an authentic Kabbalistic line while bypassing basic prohibitions in order to reach new markets and expand its resource base.

 A Family Power Structure Shielded by Sacred Authority

-The most radical contradiction between image and reality becomes visible at the level of organizational control.
+The clearest contradiction between image and reality appears in organizational control.
 Outwardly, Kabbalah La’Am presents itself as a transcendent spiritual school focused on universal salvation.
-In practice, it functions as a tightly centralized structure in which key administrative roles and financial flows remained for years within Michael Laitman’s close family circle.
+In practice, key administrative roles and financial flows remained for years within Michael Laitman’s close family circle.

-In that arrangement, sacred authority and closed control begin to operate together.
-The image of an unquestionable Kabbalist ensured the absolute trust of followers and automatically blocked attempts to ask questions about spending, budgets, or staffing decisions.
+In that arrangement, sacred authority and closed control worked together.
+The image of an unquestionable Kabbalist secured the trust of followers and blocked attempts to ask questions about spending, budgets, or staffing decisions.
 Where a secular organization would face demands for transparency, Kabbalah La’Am expected spiritual submission.

-People came to Kabbalah La’Am and subordinated their lives to its internal discipline because of faith in the declared spiritual authority.
-In practice, that authority existed in a setting where religious boundaries were bypassed for convenience and classical prohibitions were ignored for scale.
+People came to Kabbalah La’Am and subordinated their lives to its internal discipline because they believed in the declared spiritual authority.
+In practice, that authority stood in a setting where religious boundaries were bypassed for convenience and classical prohibitions were ignored for scale.
 The special regimes of closeness to the leader and exceptions from distance are examined in the article on Natalia Oborina and internal access.

 Michael Laitman with his wife Olga in Sochi